oksanaivashko/AWS-CLI/README.md

 ### To get information about an IAM role

-- The following get-role command gets information about the role named Test-Role:
+- The following get-role command gets information about the role named iamInstanceRole

 ~~~
 aws iam get-role \
-    --role-name
+    --role-name iamInstanceRole
 ~~~

 ### Finding your security group (SG) IDs